happybit/jekyllpostgenerator/README.md

     $ python2 newpost.py "This Is A New Post" PostCategory

-A new file named as "2014-10-30-this-is-a-new-post.markdown" would be created in the same folder as the content displayed as below:
+A new file named as "2014-10-30-this-is-a-new-post.markdown" would be created in the same folder while the content displayed as below:

     ---
     layout: post